Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: The setup

 Putting all this together, we find that the leading one-loop quantum-gravitational effects on the black hole entropy formula in $D$-dimensional theory are given by (with $\mathcal{A}_H \sim \mathfrak{R}^{D-2}$)

-We deem it necessary to address the inclusion of $\mathcal{C}_{\text{zm}}$ as an additional prefactor of the logarithmic correction term in the relation \eqref{set17}.
-Technically, $\mathcal{C}_{\text{zm}}$ captures some global corrections that are not included in the local correction term involving the integration of the Seeley-DeWitt coefficient $a_D(x)$ over all spacetimes.
-One significant source of such global contributions arises from the zero modes of the theory, identified by the conditions $h_i = 0$ or $\mathcal{H} f_i(x) = 0$ in the current setup.
-When studying quantum fluctuations around an asymptotic black hole solution, the zero modes represent the typical symmetries (e.g., gauge transformations) that do not vanish at infinity.
-In the presence of these zero modes, the OLEA deviates from its Gaussian integral form as indicated in \eqref{setx1}.
-Consequently, the heat kernel method cannot be used to evaluate the correction to the OLEA arising from zero modes.
-A systematic resolution of this issue involves removing the contribution of zero modes from the heat kernel and adding it back in terms of an overall volume factor associated with the asymptotic symmetry groups responsible for inducing the zero modes.
-This procedure yields the correction term $\mathcal{C}_{\text{zm}}$.
-Furthermore, the effective action, defined through the Euclidean path integral under thermal boundary conditions, is identified as the free energy within the canonical ensemble.
-In contrast, the computation of black hole entropy occurs within the microcanonical ensemble, where the black hole mass and charges remain fixed.
-The transformation between these ensembles, accomplished via the Legendre transform \eqref{set3}, induces a logarithmic term into the entropy calculation, which is also absorbed into $\mathcal{C}_{\text{zm}}$.
-For more detailed discussion, we refer the readers to \cite{Banerjee:2011oo,Banerjee:2011pp,Sen:2012rr,Sen:2012qq,Sen:2013ns,Bhattacharyya:2012ye,Charles:2015nn,David:2021eoq,Liu:2017vbl,Camporesi:1994ye,H:2023qko}.
-The computation process of $\mathcal{C}_{\text{zm}}$ for the four-dimensional black holes of interest in this paper is summarized in \cref{4dcomp}.
+Here, it is important to address the inclusion of $\mathcal{C}_{\text{zm}}$ as an additional prefactor of the logarithmic correction term $\ln \mathcal{A}_H$ in \eqref{set17}.
+Primarily, $\mathcal{C}_{\text{zm}}$ captures some global corrections that are not accounted for into the local correction term involving the integration of the Seeley-DeWitt coefficient $a_D(x)$ over all spacetimes.
+One significant source of such global contributions arises from the zero modes present in the theory, identified when eigenvalues satisfy $h_i = 0$ or $\mathcal{H} f_i(x) = 0$ in the setup \eqref{set7}.
+When studying quantum fluctuations around an asymptotic black hole solution, these zero modes represent typical symmetries (e.g., gauge transformations) that do not vanish even at infinity.
+In their presence, the OLEA deviates from its Gaussian integral form, as indicated in \eqref{setx1}.
+Consequently, the heat kernel methodology discussed cannot be used to evaluate the correction to the OLEA arising from zero modes.
+A systematic resolution of this issue involves removing all zero-mode contributions from the heat kernel \eqref{set7} and adding them back in terms of an overall volume factor associated with the asymptotic symmetry groups responsible for inducing the zero modes.
+This procedure contributes one part of the correction term $\mathcal{C}_{\text{zm}}$ in \eqref{set17}.

+Furthermore, the effective action in the current setup is initially defined through the Euclidean path integral under thermal boundary conditions and identified as the free energy within the canonical ensemble.
+In contrast, the quantum black hole entropy formulation occurs within the microcanonical ensemble, where the black hole mass and charges remain fixed.
+The transformation between these ensembles has been accomplished via the Legendre transform \eqref{set3}, which induces a logarithmic term and is eventually absorbed into $\mathcal{C}_{\text{zm}}$.